Skip Breadcrumb Links

 Generally, your residency status and tax obligations can only be determined on a case-by-case basis after taking into consideration all of the relevant facts.
 You can find information about determining your residency status in these guides:

 This can be a confusing process.
 If you need more information or help, contact the CRA or a settlement agency.
-To find help in your area, go to Services Near Me.
+To find help, go to Services Near Me and search for "settlement services" in your area.

 For More Information